 Thereafter, family members get in touch with the tanatorio, the funeral house that then takes care of the process.
 Despite the mañana culture of Spain, it is worth pointing out that most funerals take place as soon as possible after death.
 Cultural anthropologists have supported that this may signify the modern Spanish views on death and the dead.

 Niches and columbaria are very popular, especially in crowded areas.
 However the tradition of using columbaria at cemeteries is not new, and as a result, old abandoned columbaria can be found all across Spain.
 Cremation is becoming popular too.
 However, disposing of the ashes can be a bit more complicated.
 For instance scattering the ashes by the sea or in forest areas, away from people is allowed.
 Parks or monuments could also be an option but a special permit is required.

 The average mixed death rate of Spain is 8,8 per 1.000 people (2019).

 In most cases, Spanish funerals take place within 24 hours upon a person’s death.
 If relatives need to travel from distant regions or abroad, the funeral may take place a bit later, instead.

-According to a 2021 research, 58.6% of the Spanish population is Catholics – making Catholicism the major religion of the Kingdom.
+58.6% of the Spanish population is Catholics – making Catholicism the major religion of the Kingdom.
 However, 40% of them do not actually practice it.
 In addition to that, 37% of Spaniards identify as atheists while only 2,4% practice other faiths.
 These primarily include Islam, Protestantism and Buddhism.